-Since 2011, Vandemoortele has been a member of the Round Table on Responsible Soy (RTRS); an organisation responsible for assuring that soy, either as a raw material or by-product, is obtained through a process that is environmentally correct, socially adequate and economically viable.
-As a result of investments in local social and environmental projects, RTRS has provided direct and indirect support to thousands of individuals.
-We support their mission by purchasing RTRS-credits for all the soy we process.
-Through the credits we buy, the organisation invests in projects in the Cerrado, the second most biologically diverse region of Brazil after the Amazon Rainforest.
-Today, this savannah landscape has lost 50% of its original area as a direct result of agricultural expansion, primarily driven by an exponential growth in meat and soy production.
+environmental projects, RTRS has provided direct and indirect support Since 2011, Vandemoortele has to thousands of individuals.
+We been a member of the Round Table support their mission by purchasing on Responsible Soy (RTRS); an RTRS-credits for all the soy we organisation responsible for assuring process.
+Through the credits we buy, that soy, either as a raw material or the organisation invests in projects by-product, is obtained through in the Cerrado, the second most a process that is environmentally biologically diverse region of Brazil correct, socially adequate and after the Amazon Rainforest.
+Today, economically viable.
+As a result this savannah landscape has lost 50% of investments in local social and to our sustainability criteria of its original area as a direct result of agricultural expansion, primarily driven by an exponential growth in meat and soy production.
 We also support projects in Maranhão and Piauí, where we tackle deforestation, provide decent work, facilitate access to education, uphold standards of health and well-being, and promote sustainable agriculture.